Wintuan languages

-Wintuan (also Wintun, Wintoon, Copeh, Copehan) is a family of languages spoken in the Sacramento Valley of central Northern California.
+Wintuan (also Wintun, Wintoon, Copeh, Copehan) is an extinct family of languages spoken in the Sacramento Valley of central Northern California.
+The languages in the family are known essentially only from archival data.

-All Wintuan languages are either extinct or severely endangered.

 Classification

 Family division

 William F. Shipley listed three Wintuan languages in his encyclopedic overview of California Indian languages.
 More recently, Marianne Mithun split Southern Wintuan into a Patwin language and a Southern Patwin language, resulting in the following classification.